hosseldin/CLOUDOPS-PIPELINE/README.md

 Deploys a Node.js web application with MySQL and Redis pods:

-Environment variables and secrets are managed via External Secrets Operator.
+Environment variables and secrets are managed via External Secrets Operator

 ---